Magento or WooCommerce: Which is Better for your Biz?

 Without a doubt, both platforms are the kings of the ecommerce industry.
 Two of the most popular and powerful in the market today, WooCommerce and Magento.
 Both share great qualities of a selling platform, what to use still depends on you.
 This article will help you decide depending on your preference and how you see your ecommerce website in action.

-WooCommerce and Magento are known to be an open source products, meaning both are freely available to use and create an output that works perfectly as preferred.
-One reason why these platforms are popular in the market is because of its availability to the public.
+WooCommerce and Magento are open source products, meaning both are freely available to create a store that is professional and delivers results.
+With open source, the code can be modified to make needed changes in the frontend.
+One reason why these platforms are popular is that of its availability to the public.
 People are free to share their experience and encounters with the platform.
 This includes sharing source codes, experiments and of course, indulge in debates.

 Customization and Key Functionalities

 Partly the reason for the success of WooCommerce and Magento is their capacity to give the users the ability to create their store the way they want it.
-The customization options of both are as wide as your imagine it to be.
-They support your business’ branding through plugins and add-ons that could maximize the capabilities of your store and these platforms are brilliant for helping you make your online shop your own.
-Both also have the basic key functions of a fully functional ecommerce website: it has the cart, the product database and item details like prices and product photos.
+The customization options of both are as wide as you imagine it to be.
+They support your business’ branding through plugins and add-ons that maximize the capabilities of your store.
+These platforms are brilliant for helping you make your online shop your own.
+Both also have the basic key functions of a fully functional ecommerce website: each has the cart, the product database and item details like prices and product photos.

 EASY TO USE WITH FAMILIAR WORDPRESS SETUP

-Being a plugin in WordPress, a hugely popular CMS that supports 51% of the top million websites currently existing, WooCommerce can be conveniently easy for past WordPress users due to its familiar user-friendly interface.
-With the said familiarity, it would save a huge amount of time in production and makes room for more creativity.
+Being a plugin for WordPress, a hugely popular CMS that supports 51% of the top million websites currently existing, WooCommerce is easy for past WordPress users due to its familiar user-friendly interface.
+With the said familiarity, it saves a huge amount of time in production and makes room for more creativity.

 WooCommerce is a simpler, less technical kind of ecommerce platform, which is why it is best for businesses starting out.
 It has widgets giving customers the power to rate products and feature items like best sellers or those on sale.